1buran/blog/content/posts/effective-update-emacs-straight-packages.md

 }
 ```

+{{< admonition warning >}}
-WARNING: Actually this is not good approach the run as many processes for update the git repos as you have repos, but it's not be araising the  Disk I/O Wait catostrafically for hundreds repos, on SSD.
+Actually this is not good approach the run as many processes for update the git repos as you have repos, but it's not be araising the  Disk I/O Wait catostrafically for hundreds repos, on SSD.
+{{< /admonition >}}

 ## Run the concurrent update